 Slides promoting events can run continuously for up to two weeks prior to the event.
 Information and available graphics should be submitted to Wendy Brooks at email@example.com, at least 48 hours prior to the event, although earlier notice will guarantee greater exposure.
-We recommend a 10 to 15 word limit and require the following: event title, date, time, location and brief description.
+We recommend a limit of10 to 15 words and require the following: event title, date, time, location and brief description.
 Include speaker name and title if applicable.

 Information regarding SUNY Cortland’s more than 68,000 alumni appears bi-annually in Columns, the official publication of Alumni Engagement.

 Columns is published in April and Oct. of each year.
 The copy deadline is six weeks prior to each publication.